practicalli/neovim/docs/reference/modal-editing/tips-for-clojure.md

-# Vim editing for Clojure developers
+# Editing tips for Clojure

 <!-- TODO: covert from Spacemacs to neovim -->